varunyn/sonarQube_workshop/LabGuide100.md

 For this lab you will need Github and Oracle Cloud account Hub Accounts.
 Use the following links to set up:

-## Run a build job in Developer Cloud Service
+## Run a Build Job in Developer Cloud Service

 ### **STEP 1**: Configure OCI connection in Developer Cloud Service

 - You should see the Developer Cloud Instance you provisioned in the previous lab.
-Ensure it is in the ready state then click the menu icon to the right of the name and with the options visible select "Access Service Instance".
+Ensure it is in the ready state then click the menu icon to the right of the name and with the options visible select **Access Service Instance**.

   ![](images/100/5.png)

 - Now you have landed in the dashboard of your Developer Cloud Service instance.
 You will notice a warning informing you that you must configure storage to continue with the service.
-Start the process by clicking "OCI Account" from the horizontal menu below the warning message.
+Start the process by clicking **OCI Account** from the horizontal menu below the warning message.

   ![](images/100/6.png)

-- Click "Connect" to begin configuring the connection.
+- Click **Connect** to begin configuring the connection.

   ![](images/100/7.png)